 without my needing to

-I realized that it was
+realized that it was easier to keep

-when my hands were busy, so I
+my mouth shut when my hands were busy,

-carved small sculptures in chalk in
+so I carved small sculptures in chalk in class

-done.
-I presented tiny sculptures
+I presented tiny sculptures to students

-significantly that day, and
+that day, and taxpayers footed

-for the artwork.
+the bill for the artwork.

 After a month or